CyanDevs/test-infra/config/jenkins/README.md

 ## SSL Certificates
 ### Certificate not issued or valid
+1. You can try to delete the certificate on the AKS Cluster, and let it be recreated: `kubectl delete certificate tls-secret`
-You may have a misconfigured resource or you have hit Let's Encrypt's 50 certificate weekly limit.
+2. You may have a misconfigured resource or you have hit Let's Encrypt's 50 certificate weekly limit.
   * Ensure Jenkins ingress has the correct domain with `kubectl describe jenkins-ingress`
   * Ensure Cert Manager services are running with `kubectl get pods -n ingress`
   * Check for errors with `kubectl describe certificaterequests` and equivalent commands for the `orders` and `challenge` resources.
   * Check for errors with https://letsdebug.net/

 ## Jenkins
 ### Plugins not initialized or missing